AtanasovAtanas/interactive-content/EN/08-Defining-Classes/04-Constructors.md

 ## Constructor Chaining

-In Java it is possible to call a constructor from inside another constructor.
+In Java, it is possible to call a constructor from inside another constructor.

 When you call a constructor from inside another constructor, you use the `this` keyword to refer to the constructor.